-Ways teachers can use humor in the classroom is worth reading and learning method to ignite fun at the school.
+Reading the ways teachers can use humor is worth reading and learning to ignite fun in the classroom.
 As you know, people who are having fun and feeling good are less likely to disrupt lessons, so for this reason alone, humor and fun should be integral to your teaching.

 Humor does not only make people have fun and feel good.
 It has other significant effects on students’ learning.
 Humor plays a vital role in preparing students more receptive to learning.
 It reduces stress and makes them more relaxed.

-It can be straightforward to forget this when there is so much pressure to meet deadlines and targets, but students learn best when they’re enjoying the activities and find the information useful.
+It can be straightforward to forget this when there is so much pressure to meet deadlines and targets, but students learn best when enjoying the activities and finding the information useful.
 Make learning interesting and interactive whenever possible.

-Below I’ve included five tips on how to successfully implement humor into your lessons.
+Below I’ve included five tips on how to implement humor into your lessons successfully.

 1. Lighten Up and Learn to Laugh at Yourself

-Mistakes and accidents are bound to happen from time-to-time during lessons and, sometimes, they can be hilarious.
-If you have a mess-up during your lesson that your students find hilarious, you can regain control of your class by raising your voice, or you can choose to take part in the laughter for a few minutes.
+Mistakes and accidents are bound to happen from time-to-time during lessons, and, sometimes, they can be hilarious.
+If you have a mess-up during your lesson that your students find hilarious, you can regain control of your class by raising your voice or choosing to take part in the laughter for a few minutes.
 It’s not good to take yourself too seriously; sometimes, it’s good to lighten up.

 By sprinkling in a few well-rehearsed stories or one-liners, you can add a bit of fun to some otherwise dull lectures.